-Upon the closing of this offering, the current management services agreement between the fund and Triangle Capital Partners, LLC will terminate, and we will be internally managed.
+Upon the closing of this offering, the current management services agreement between the Existing Fund and Triangle Capital Partners, LLC will terminate, and we will be internally managed.
 As a result, following the closing, we will not pay investment advisory fees to any outside party, but instead will incur operating costs associated with employing investment and portfolio management professionals.
-The fund and Triangle Capital Corporation will enter into a management services agreement effective as of the closing, pursuant to which Triangle Capital Corporation will provide management and administrative services to the fund.
-Under the terms of this agreement, the fund will pay Triangle Capital Corporation an intra-company service fee on a quarterly basis.
-Notwithstanding the foregoing, the fund will not pay this intra-company service fee to Triangle Capital Corporation until such time that the SEC has granted exemptive relief with respect to the payment of such fees or Triangle Capital Corporation otherwise determines that such fees are permissible under the 1940 Act.
-In addition, upon the closing of these transactions, the senior management of TML and Triangle Capital Partners, LLC will be our initial executive officers and will also be the executive officers of the new general partner.
-See "Management."
+The Existing Fund and Triangle Capital Corporation will enter into a management services agreement effective as of the closing, pursuant to which Triangle Capital Corporation an intra-company service fee on a quarterly basis.
+Notwithstanding the foregoing, the Existing Fund will not pay this intra-company service fee to Triangle Capital Corporation determines that such that the SEC has granted exemptive relief with respect to the payment of such fees or Triangle Capital Corporation otherwise determines that such these and enter intial executive officers and will also be the executive officers of the enternagement."

 Because the SBA prohibits, without prior SBA approval, a "change of control" of an SBIC or issuances or transfers that would result in any person (or group of persons acting in concert) owning 10.0% or more of a class of stock of an SBIC, the formation transactions described above and this offering require the written consent of the SBA.
-The fund is seeking the SBA's written approval to these transactions and this offering.

-The fund will continue to hold its SBIC license upon the closing of this offering and be subject to the rules and regulations of the SBA.
+The Existing Fund is seeking the SBA's written approval to these transactions and this offering.
+The Existing Fund will continue to hold its SBIC license upon the closing of this offering and be subject to the rules and regulations of the SBA.

 The consummation of the formation transactions is subject only to the receipt of the SBA approval described above, the closing of this offering, and the accuracy in all material respects of the representations and warranties of the respective merger agreements.
-The formation transactions have been structured in a manner intended to cause the issuance of our shares of common stock to the limited partners of the fund and the members of TML to be exempt from registration under Section 4(2) of the Securities Act and/or Rule 506 of Regulation D thereunder as a private placement of securities.
+The formation transactions have been structured in a manner intended to cause the issuance of our shares of common stock to the limited partners of the Existing Fund and the members of TML to be exempt from registration under Section 4(2) of the Securities Act and/or Rule 506 of Regulation D thereunder as a private placement of securities.